-The bringing of pets, comfort animals or emotional support animals into any university premises by students, staff members or visitors to the University is prohibited, as to allow such access to University premises could give rise to disorderly conduct and interference with University activities and cause disruption to the learning experience.
+The bringing of pets, comfort animals or emotional support animals into any University premises by students, staff members or visitors to the University is prohibited, as to allow such access to University premises could give rise to disorderly conduct and interference with University activities and cause disruption to the learning experience.

-Dogs and cats may be brought onto University Grounds, subject to adherence to the following:
+Dogs and cats (referred to as animals in this section) may be brought onto University Grounds, subject to adherence to the following:

 - 1. The animal must be kept under the control of a responsible adult at all times. - 2.
 All solid animal waste matter must be cleaned up by the owner or person responsible for the animal promptly.
 Persons in control of animals are expected to act responsibly in this matter and to carry their own waste bags and any other equipment as may be required to clean up after their animal.
-There are bins available on University Grounds for waste disposal. - 3.
-Animals must be kept on a lead. - 4.
-If directed by Campus Services personnel, animal owners must place their animals on a lead. - 5.
-Animals must not be allowed to make a nuisance of themselves or interfere with traffic, other animals or persons. - 6.
-Aggressive or uncontrolled animals will not be tolerated on University grounds and owners of such animals will be directed to remove them from University property. - 7.
+There are bins available on University Grounds for waste disposal. - Animals must be kept under control so as to ensure the safety of other animals and persons.
+If directed by Campus Services personnel animal owners must place their animals on a lead. - 4.
+Animals must not be allowed to make a nuisance of themselves or interfere with traffic, other animals or persons. - 5.
+Aggressive or uncontrolled animals will not be tolerated on University grounds and owners of such animals will be directed to remove them from University grounds. - 6.
 The animal must not be kept confined in a vehicle for an extended period.
-In the event that Campus Services staff are of the opinion that an animal kept in a car is in distress the Gardaí will be contacted. - 8.
-If, in the opinion of Campus Services Personnel, a dog on University property is a specified breed under current Control Of Dogs Legislation, the owner will be directed to ensure that the animal is kept on a leash and muzzled at all times.
+In the event that Campus Services staff are of the opinion that an animal kept in a car is in distress the Gardaí will be contacted.

+- 7. If, in the opinion of Campus Services Personnel, a dog on University property is a specified breed under current Control Of Dogs Legislation, the owner will be directed to ensure that the animal is kept on a leash and muzzled at all times. - 8.
+If directed by Campus Services personnel owners must remove their animal from University grounds on demand.

 Animal owners are reminded that the grounds of University College Dublin are private property and their presence on campus with their animal is at the discretion of the University.
+Access to University grounds for animals is not a right and the University may prohibit any animal from the grounds at any time.